phredreeq/pfsense-vlan-configuration/README.md

-# 🌐 pfSense VLAN Configuration
+# pfSense VLAN Configuration
-### Implementing Network Segmentation Using
-### Virtual LANs in a Homelab Environment
+### Implementing Network Segmentation Using Virtual LANs in a Homelab Environment

 ---

 ## 🎯 What This Project Is About

 This project implements real VLAN-based network segmentation in pfSense.
-Instead of having all
-VMs on one flat network, we create three isolated virtual networks — each with its own subnet, gateway and security boundary.
+Instead of having all VMs on one flat network, we create three isolated virtual networks, each with its own subnet, gateway and security boundary.

 This mirrors how enterprise networks are designed to contain attacks, limit lateral movement and enforce least privilege at the network level.

 Attack scenario: Flat network allows unrestricted lateral movement between all devices

-Solution: VLAN segmentation isolates each network zone — attack machine cannot directly reach servers
+Solution: VLAN segmentation isolates each network zone, attack machine cannot directly reach servers

 Tools: pfSense, VirtualBox, Kali Linux

 ---

-## 🧠 Understanding the Problem
+## Understanding the Problem

 ### What is a Flat Network?

 A flat network has all devices on the same subnet with no separation between them.

-Your homelab before VLANs:
+My homelab before VLANs:

-192.168.10.0/24 — Everyone on same network
+192.168.10.0/24 - Everyone on same network
-Kali Linux — 192.168.10.102
+Kali Linux - 192.168.10.102
-Windows VM — 192.168.10.100
+Windows VM - 192.168.10.100
-Ubuntu Server — 192.168.20.101
+Ubuntu Server - 192.168.20.101

 Problem with flat networks:
-If Kali Linux is compromised — attacker has direct access to every other device with no barriers.
+If Kali Linux is compromised, attacker has direct access to every other device with no barriers.
 This is called unrestricted lateral movement.

 ### How VLANs Solve This

 VLANs create isolated Layer 2 segments.
-Devices in different VLANs cannot communicate directly — all traffic must pass through pfSense.
+Devices in different VLANs cannot communicate directly, all traffic must pass through pfSense.

-pfSense then enforces firewall rules on every inter-VLAN connection — giving complete control over what can talk to what.
+pfSense then enforces firewall rules on every inter-VLAN connection, giving complete control over what can talk to what.

 ### VLANs vs Subnetting